 Algeria has made significant gains in each of the key Human Development Indicators (HDI).
-The country’s position is at 83 out of 188 countries which ranks it among the highly developed cohort in the latest Human Development Report.
+The country’s position is now 83rd out of 188 countries, which ranks it among the highly developed cohort in the latest Human Development Report.
 Life expectancy at birth increased by 16.6 years and mean years of schooling increased by 5.8 years.
 Algeria is considered to have achieved universal primary education with a 97% Primary Net Enrollment Rate in 2015 (with gender parity) and equally elevated higher education enrollment rates.
-Going forward, the Government will need to improve the quality of education as Algeria’s 15-year olds ranked 71 out of 72 economies for the performance of its 15-year olds in science and mathematics in the 2015 PISA.
+Going forward, the Government will need to improve the quality of education as Algeria ranked 71 out of 72 economies for the performance of its 15-year olds in science and mathematics in the 2015 PISA assessments.

-These positive results of shared prosperity have contributed to Algeria’s overall socioeconomic stability, however, the costs of the underlying social programs and subsidies are no longer affordable with low oil prices.
-The continued worldwide drop in oil prices has necessitated changes in country economic models and have triggered a domino effect of reforms in the MENA oil exporting countries to adapt to the new scenario.
-Similar to its neighbors, Algeria’s hydrocarbon revenues have been halved in the recent years in addition to a rapid decrease in its currency reserves.
+These still largely positive results of shared prosperity have contributed to Algeria’s overall socioeconomic stability.
+However, the costs of the underlying social programs and subsidies are no longer affordable with low oil prices.
+The continued depressed worldwide oil prices have necessitated changes in country economic models and have triggered a domino effect of reforms in the MENA oil exporting countries to adapt to the new scenario.
+Similarly, to its neighbors, Algeria’s hydrocarbon revenues have been halved in the recent years, contributing to a rapid decrease in its currency reserves.
 Additionally, structural challenges are constraining growth for the non-hydrocarbon sector and inflation continues to rise.

 The shift towards a more diversified economy will help Algeria move toward sustainable growth and create jobs.
 This does need to be done in a way that protects the most vulnerable by ensuring well defined and targeted compensation mechanisms.
 The Bank’s global perspective, analytical expertise, knowledge and resources are shared with the Algerian government to support the country in the implementation of the reforms.